 Palisade Peach Cobbler

 In Colorado, summertime means plenty of sweet Western Slope peaches.
-Try these seasonal gems during Eat Denver’s Harvest Week in July, where independent restaurants will be offering their own peach specialties, such as the long-loved Palisade peach cobbler.
+Try these seasonal gems during the Denver-based Eat Colorado Food Show in July, where independent restaurants will be offering their own peach specialties, such as the long-loved Palisade peach cobbler.

 4 Must-Taste Colorado Spirits